eyalz800/zpp_bits/README.md

 zpp::bits::in in(data);
 zpp::bits::out out(data);
 ```
+You can also use fixed size data objects such as `std::array` and view types such as `std::span`
+similar to the above.
+You just need to make sure there is enough size since they are non resizable.

 * When using a vector, it automatically grows to the right size, however, you
 can also output and input from a span, in which case your memory size is